 - Most local restaurants have free shuttles that will take you from your hotel to the restaurant so check first before grabbing a cab.

 - Bumbu Bali is great if you’re in the Nusa Dua area.
 The set menus are good for first timers but I will have to say that the satay is their best item.

 - Cozy 1 or 2 is definitely recommended.
-I couldn’t believe that their prices were actually cheaper than China.
-Professional throughout and nice facilities.
+I couldn’t believe that their prices were actually cheaper than in China.
+Very professional and nicely furnished facilities.

 - Jimbaran is a cool area if you have the time.
 You can combine this with Uluwatu for sunset if you’d like.
 Lia Café was recommended to us but we ended up at JBS instead so don’t get conned by “free shuttles”.

 I’ve written quite a bit on Bali and greater Indonesia so if you want to learn more, make sure check out the posts below.

 Want to get access the downloadable itinerary for Bali and others?